vhr1975/datasciw203/README_NEW.md

-# UC Berkeley Data Science W203: Statistics for Data Science
+# UC Berkeley Data Science W203 Portfolio

+## Course Overview
-This repository contains my coursework for UC Berkeley’s Data Science W203 (MIDS program).
-The course introduces foundational and advanced statistical concepts and practical skills for data science using R, RMarkdown, and essential data science libraries.
+This repository contains my coursework for UC Berkeley's Data Science W203: Statistics for Data Science.
+The course covers foundational and advanced topics in statistical inference, regression, and data analysis, with a focus on practical application using R and reproducible research practices.

-## Course Summary & Learning Objectives
+## Learning Objectives

-- Develop proficiency in statistical analysis for data science.
-- Apply regression, inference, and robust modeling techniques.
-- Work with data cleaning, transformation, and visualization in R.
+- Develop a strong understanding of statistical concepts and their application to real-world data.
-- Use RMarkdown for interactive analysis and reproducible reporting.
+- Gain proficiency in R and RMarkdown for data analysis, visualization, and reporting.
-- Practice best practices in code modularity, documentation, and reproducibility.
+- Apply best practices in data cleaning, exploratory analysis, modeling, and communication of results.
-- Gain experience with version control (Git/GitHub) and collaborative workflows.
+- Build a portfolio of reproducible, well-documented analyses suitable for academic and professional review.

 ## Major Projects & Assignments

 ### Unit 01: Introduction to Statistical Thinking
-- **Description:** Explored probability, sampling, and data visualization in R.
+- **Description:** Explored basic concepts in probability, sampling, and data visualization.
 - **Key Skills:** RMarkdown, data wrangling, exploratory data analysis.

 ### Unit 02: Probability and Distributions
-- **Description:** Applied probability theory and worked with statistical distributions.
+- **Description:** Applied probability theory and worked with common statistical distributions.
 - **Key Skills:** Probability calculations, simulation, visualization in R.

 ### Unit 03: Statistical Inference